kakafarm/awesome-manifestos/README.md

 # Awesome Manifestos list:

 Maybe some of these are not pure manifests, but they're all sorta philosophical.

-Patches welcome.
+Patches welcome - go to the page on <https://codeberg.org/kakafarm/awesome-manifestos/> if you want to contribute.

+Codeberg is a democratic community-driven (unlike Github), non-profit (unlike Github), software development platform operated by Codeberg e.V. and centered around Codeberg.org, a Forgejo-based free/libre (unlike Github) software forge.

 ## Software development and/or design philosophy: